saxgard13/symfony-devcontainer-template/README.md

 - .devcontainer/: DevContainer configuration files (Dockerfile, docker-compose, settings, setup script, .env, .en.local (create yourself))
 - backend/: Your Symfony project directory (you must create it)
 - frontend/: your frontend project directory (you must create it).
-Not necessary if you create a full project symfony without api.
+Not necessary if you use a full project symfony without api.
 - `.devcontainer/.env` file configures the PHP and Node.js versions, the backend container image name, the ports used, and the project name to avoid conflicts with database names.
 - `.devcontainer/.env.local` file modify name and email github
 - `.devcontainer/setup.sh` script initializes the development environment by optionally cleaning VS Code server extensions cache, displaying versions of PHP, Symfony, Composer, Node, and npm.
 It also loads environment variables from `.env.local` and configures Git user name and email if provided.
 - The `.devcontainer/ini.sh` script checks if the external Docker network named `devcontainer-network` exists, and creates it if it does not.
-This shared network allows multiple containers (e.g., a Symfony API and a React frontend) to communicate with each other within the development environment.
+This shared network allows multiple containers (e.g. Symfony API and React frontend) to communicate seamlessly within the development environment.
 - backend.code-workspace: workspace multi-root
 - frontend.code-workspace: workspace multi-root